AutoSourceID-FeatureExtractor. Optical image analysis using a two-step mean variance estimation network for feature estimation and uncertainty characterisation: Method

 The separation of mean and variance estimation allows for a more focused learning process, enabling the model to accurately capture the underlying structure of the data while accounting for uncertainties.

-\subsubsection{Part I: Estimating $\beta$}
+\subsubsection{Part I: estimating $\beta$}

 In the first stage of the TS-MVE approach, we train a network that estimates the target variables' mean values, $\beta$.
-This network is primarily concerned with learning the underlying relationships between the input features and the target variables, $x$, $y$, and $flux$, without considering uncertainties.
+This network is primarily concerned with learning the underlying relationships between the input features and the target variables, x, y, and flux, without considering uncertainties.
 The architecture of the Part I network, as depicted in Fig. \ref{fig: Architecture_PartI}, follows the same structure as a single branch of the MVE, shown in Fig. \ref{fig: Architecture_ensemble}.

-The Part I network is trained to minimize the Huber loss :
+The Part I network is trained to minimise the Huber loss :

-The Huber loss represents a hybrid of the Mean Squared Error (MSE) and Mean Absolute Error (MAE) loss functions, rendering it less sensitive to outliers than a simple MSE loss function.
-By adjusting the value of the parameter $\delta$, the user can modify the balance between the two types of loss functions, optimizing performance according to the specific demands of the dataset.
+The Huber loss represents a hybrid of the MSE and MAE loss functions, rendering it less sensitive to outliers than a simple MSE loss function.
+By adjusting the value of the parameter $\delta$, the user can modify the balance between the two types of loss functions, optimising performance according to the specific demands of the dataset.
 For our application, we use the standard value of $\delta = 1$.
 While the Huber loss is not directly comparable to the loss of the ensemble network, we observe that the MSE and MAE values for the TS-MVE Part I network are lower than those of any of the MVEs of the ensemble.
 A comprehensive comparison of the performance metrics of each network is provided in Section \ref{sec: Metrics_comparison}.